germeengehad/Arabic-Letters-OCR-Using-a-CNN-Model/README.md

 ![Image](https://github.com/germeengehad/Arabic-Letters-OCR-Using-a-CNN-Model/blob/main/1_rYZoGtsO1HqsqX-UhlbXuA.png)
 - This project aims to apply OCR to recognize Arabic letters using a CNN model trained on a collection of Arabic letter images.
 Additionally.

+- In this project, I decided to start with data augmentation.
+I then created a new dataset by extracting only the Arabic letters, ignoring the numbers.
+This resulted in 28 classes, one for each Arabic letter.
+I separated the data into training and validation sets.
+Finally, I built a CNN model, trained it, and saved it in HDF5 format for download

 # Data Set
 - Traditional OCR algorithms and techniques assume we’re working with a fixed font of some sort.
 In the early 1900s, that could have been the font used by microfilms.
 In the 1970s, specialized fonts were explicitly developed for OCR algorithms, thereby making them more accurate.
 By the 2000s, we could use the fonts pre-installed on our computers to automatically generate training data and use these fonts to train our OCR models.